 Government maintains existing social distancing measures

-Specific measures (see details of the restrictions under the Prevention and Control of Disease (Requirements and Directions) (Business and Premises) Regulation (Cap.
-599F) in Annex 1) to be in force during the period from September 8 to September 21 include:
+Details on restrictions under the Prevention and Control of Disease (Requirements and Directions) (Business and Premises) Regulation (Cap.
+599F) to be in force during the period from December 1 to 14 are set out in Annex.
+Specific measures include:

 (I) Catering business

-(2) Bars/pubs may open every day from 5am to 1.59am of the subsequent day with a maximum number of four persons per table and the total number of patrons capped at 75 per cent of their capacity.
-Live performance and dancing activity will remain prohibited therein.
-All patrons of bars/pubs must continue to present proof of a negative RAT result obtained within 24 hours or a negative PCR test result obtained within 48 hours before entering the relevant premises.
+(2) The maximum number of persons per table for bars/pubs is six, and the total number of patrons is capped at 75 per cent of their capacity.
+All patrons of bars/pubs must present proof of a negative RAT result obtained within 24 hours or a negative PCR test result obtained within 48 hours before entering the relevant premises.
 Otherwise, they should be denied entry.

-(3) Other requirements and restrictions on catering premises and bars/pubs will continue to remain in force, including that all patrons, when they are away from the table, must not consume food or drink and must wear a mask, and they must scan the "LeaveHomeSafe" venue QR code using the "LeaveHomeSafe" mobile application on their mobile phones/other mobile devices before entering the premises (excluding persons who only order takeaway).
+(4) Other requirements and restrictions on catering premises and bars/pubs remain in force, including that all patrons, when they are away from the table, must not consume food or drink and must wear a mask in general, and they must scan the "LeaveHomeSafe" venue QR code using the "LeaveHomeSafe" mobile application on their mobile phones/other mobile devices before entering the premises (excluding persons who only order takeaway).
 Operators of catering premises and bars/pubs are required to use the latest "QR Code Verification Scanner" mobile application provided by the Government to scan the QR code of a patron's vaccination record, medical exemption certificate or recovery record.

 (II) Scheduled premises

-(6) For club-houses and hotels or guesthouses, managers must continue to comply with the relevant restrictions under Cap.
+(8) For club-houses and hotels/guesthouses, managers must continue to comply with the relevant restrictions under Cap.
 599F, and the catering premises, bars/pubs and scheduled premises therein must comply with all applicable requirements.

-(7) For shopping malls, department stores, supermarkets and markets, the manager/person-in-charge must continue to comply with the relevant restrictions under Cap.
-599F, including fulfilling the relevant requirements on use of "LeaveHomeSafe" and the Vaccine Pass under "passive checking".
+(9) For amusement game centres, places of amusement (excluding public skating rinks), places of public entertainment (excluding cinemas and performance venues where patrons are allowed to eat and drink), club-houses, mahjong-tin kau premises, event premises, barber shops/hair salons, religious premises, shopping malls, department stores, supermarkets and markets, the manager/person-in-charge must comply with the relevant restrictions under Cap.
+599F, including fulfilling the relevant Vaccine Pass requirements under the mode of "passive checking".

-(8) The restriction on the number of persons allowed in premises such as cinemas, performance venues, museums, event premises and religious premises, etc, will remain at 85 per cent of their capacity.
-Patrons may eat and drink in cinema houses.
+(10) The restriction on the number of persons allowed in premises such as cinemas, performance venues, museums, event premises and religious premises remains at 85 per cent of their capacity.

 (III) Mask-wearing requirement

-(10) Under Cap.
+(12) Under Cap.
 599I, if a person does not wear a mask in accordance with the requirement, an authorised person may deny that person from boarding a public transport carrier or entering the area concerned, as well as require that person to wear a mask and disembark from the carrier or leave the said area.
 A person in contravention of the relevant provision commits an offence and the maximum penalty is a fine at level 3 ($10,000).
-In addition, authorised public officers may issue penalty notices to persons who do not wear a mask in accordance with the requirement and such persons may discharge liability for the offence by paying a fixed penalty at $5,000.
+Authorised public officers may issue fixed penalty notices to persons who do not wear a mask in accordance with the requirement and such persons may discharge liability for the offence by paying a fixed penalty at $5,000.

 (IV) Group gatherings

-(11) Unless exempted, group gatherings of more than four persons in public places will remain prohibited.
+(13) Unless exempted, group gatherings of more than 12 persons in public places is prohibited.
 The requirement is also applicable to group gatherings in catering premises, bars/pubs and scheduled premises regulated under Cap.
 599F in which the relevant requirements or restrictions are not complied with.

-(13) Any person who participates in a prohibited group gathering; organises a prohibited group gathering; owns, controls or operates the place of such a gathering; and knowingly allows the taking place of such a gathering commits an offence under the Prevention and Control of Disease (Prohibition on Gathering) Regulation (Cap.
+(15) Any person who participates in a prohibited group gathering; organises a prohibited group gathering; owns, controls or operates the place of such a gathering; and knowingly allows the taking place of such a gathering commits an offence under the Prevention and Control of Disease (Prohibition on Gathering) Regulation (Cap.
 599G).
 Offenders are liable to a maximum fine of $25,000 and imprisonment for six months.
-Persons who participate in a prohibited group gathering may discharge liability for the offence by paying a fixed penalty at $5,000.
+Persons who participate in a prohibited group gathering may be issued fixed penalty notices and they may discharge liability for the offence by paying a fixed penalty at $5,000.